etherlinkcom/docs/docs/network/smart-rollup-nodes.md

           "https://snapshots.eu.tzinit.org/etherlink-mainnet/wasm_2_0_0" }
       ```

-      This configuration uses the preimages that TriliTech hosts on a file server on a so-called "preimages endpoint".
+      This configuration uses the preimages that the Tezos Foundation hosts on a file server on a so-called "preimages endpoint".
       To build the preimages yourself, see [Building the Etherlink kernel](./building-kernel).

 1. Download the latest snapshot from https://snapshots.eu.tzinit.org/etherlink-mainnet/, which is named `eth-mainnet.snapshot`: